Relintai/pandemonium_engine_docs/03_usage/10_physics/07_kinematic_character_2d.md

 ### Scene setup

 To have something to test, here's the scene (from the tilemap tutorial):
-:download:`kbscene.zip (files/kbscene.zip )`.
-We'll be creating a new scene
-for the character.
+[kbscene.zip](files/kbscene.zip).
+We'll be creating a new scene for the character.
 Use the robot sprite and create a scene like this:

 ![](img/kbscene.png)

 You'll notice that there's a warning icon next to our CollisionShape2D node;
 that's because we haven't defined a shape for it.
 Create a new CircleShape2D in the shape property of CollisionShape2D.
-Click on <CircleShape2D> to go to the options for it, and set the radius to 30:
+Click on `CircleShape2D` to go to the options for it, and set the radius to 30:

 ![](img/kbradius.png)